 SOFTS-Raw sugar futures ease, cocoa and coffee climb

-LONDON, April 19 (Reuters) - Raw sugar futures were lower on Monday, suffering a setback after last week's steep climb to a six-week peak, while cocoa and coffee prices rose.
+NEW YORK/LONDON, April 19 (Reuters) - Raw sugar futures closed more than 2% down on ICE on Monday, suffering a setback after last week's steep climb to a six-week peak, while cocoa and coffee prices rose.

 SUGAR

-* Dealers said the recent advance has been driven by fund buying against the backdrop of diminished crop prospects in the European Union and Centre-South Brazil.
+* Dealers said there was some profit-taking on Monday's session after the recent advance driven by fund buying against the backdrop of diminished crop prospects in the European Union and Centre-South Brazil.

 * "We have had more time to evaluate the results of a late frost in the South/Central areas of the EU beet belt; the frost has killed a lot of the recently germinated beet plants, so farmers are left with a difficult choice – to re-sow or not," Marex Spectron analyst Robin Shaw said in a note.

-* India's sugar consumption during the peak demand season is set to fall for a second straight year after various states imposed restrictions including restaurant and shop closures to halt rising cases of COVID-19, industry officials told Reuters.
+* India's sugar consumption during the peak demand season is set to fall for a second straight year after various states imposed restrictions to halt rising cases of COVID-19.

 COCOA